-- In the South Park episode "Bebe's Boobs Destroy Society", Wendy gets jealous of Bebe's boobs because they've captured all the boys' attentions, and goes to get hers augmented...
+- In the South Park episode "Bebe's Boobs Destroy Society", Wendy gets jealous of Bebe's boobs because they've captured all the boys' attentions, and pays $3,000 to get hers augmented...
 Only to find when she returns to school that the boys have gotten over their fascination with them, thus leaving her with ridiculously large breasts.
 Especially considering she's roughly eight or nine.

 - In Stripperella this happens to said character when she gets shrunk and the nerds try to return her to her original size.
 As you can see here it is obviously an accident.

 - In one episode of Totally Spies!, Alex takes a muscle-enhancement drug to defeat a villain, which also causes her breasts to visibly grow several times larger (Although at one point she did appear to have a completely masculine chest).
 Some also point out that the Art Evolution made the girls "powers" more obvious too (considering how fanservicey the show is quite probable).